Asynchronous Federated Reinforcement Learning with Policy Gradient Updates: Algorithm Design and Convergence Analysis: Introduction

-\item \textbf{Experiments under MuJoCo environment:} We empirically verify the improved performances of AFedPG in three different MuJoCo environments with varying numbers of agents.
-We also demonstrate the improvements with different computing heterogeneity. \end{enumerate} To the best of our knowledge, this is the first work to successfully integrate policy-based reinforcement learning with asynchronous federated learning and analyze its behavior.
-This new setting necessitates us to deal with the lagged policies under a time-varying data scenario depending on the current policy.
+\item \textbf{Experiments under the MuJoCo environment:} We empirically verify the improved performances of AFedPG in four different MuJoCo environments with varying numbers of agents.
+We also demonstrate the improvements with different computing heterogeneity. \end{enumerate}

+To the best of our knowledge, this is the first work to successfully integrate policy-based reinforcement learning with asynchronous federated learning and analyze its behavior, accompanied by theoretical convergence guarantees.
+This new setting necessitates us to deal with the lagged policies under a time-varying data scenario depending on the updated policy.

 \textbf{Notation:} We denote the Euclidean norm by $\|\cdot \|$, and the vector inner product by $\langle\cdot \rangle$.
 For a vector $a \in\mathbb{R}^{n}$, we use $a^{\top}$ to denote the transpose of $a$.
 A calligraphic font letter denotes a set, \textit{e.g.}, $\mathcal{C}$, and $|\mathcal{C}|$ denotes its cardinality.
 We use $\mathcal{C} \setminus \{j\}$ to denote a set that contains all the elements in $\mathcal{C}$ except for $j$.